 Reset the status or edit / delete

-Alternatively, you can have the status reset automatically after a period of time defined by you.
-To do this, open the drop-down menu under "When should the status be reset to default?" and select a period (e.g. "4 hours") or point in time ("Date & time").
-If you select "4 hours", for example, your status will automatically be reset to "Available" after 4 hours.
-Your status message will be deleted and your notifications will be activated again.
+Alternatively, the status can be reset automatically after a defined period of time.
+To do this, open the dropdown menu under "When should the status be reset to default?" and choose either a time period (e. g., "4 hours") or a specific date and time.
+For example, if a user selects "4 hours", the status will automatically revert to "Available" after 4 hours.
+The status message will be cleared, and the "Pause Notifications" and "Automatically switch to Busy" settings will be reset as well.

 Practical examples: Where can I view the status?

-The availability status and status messages and descriptions are displayed in the various modules / areas as follows:
+The availability status, as well as status messages and descriptions, are displayed across different modules and areas as follows:/p>

-Tip: If your company does not yet use an additional tool for leave management, this can also be mapped via an individual room in Stackfield.
-The various statuses (and messages) can then be taken into account during planning.
+Tip: If your company doesn’t currently use a separate tool for leave management, this can also be organized in Stackfield through a dedicated room.
+Different statuses (and messages) can then be taken into account during planning.

 In the communication area

-In the module Communication and in the Direct Messages the status message is displayed right next to the user's name.
-For @-mentions and questions / answers, the status message is displayed in the communication stream as soon as the message has been sent.
-In the communication stream in the room and in the group chat, a member list can be opened by clicking on the profile pictures in the top right of the navigation bar, in which the users are displayed including their status messages.
+In the Communication module and in Direct Messages, the status message is displayed right next to the user’s name.
+For @-mentions and questions / answers, the status message appears in the communication stream as soon as the message is sent.
+Within the communication stream in a room and in the group chat, a member list can be opened by clicking the profile pictures in the top right of the navigation bar.
+This list shows all users along with their status messages.

 Status message / description in the communication stream

-In the private chat, the profile picture with availability status is displayed in the top right navigation bar.
-By clicking on it, you can open the profile and also view the status message and description (via mouseover).
-Starting with the Premium plan, additional information from the user profile can also be viewed at this point.
+In private chat, the profile picture with the availability status is displayed in the top-right navigation bar.
+Clicking on it opens the profile, where the status message and description can also be viewed (via mouseover).
+Starting with the Premium plan, additional user profile information is also available here.

 Display in the private chat

-In the sidebar, the availability status is displayed on the user's profile picture and the status message is displayed next to the user's name.
-The status description is visible by mouseover on the status message.
+In the sidebar, the availability status is shown on the user’s profile picture, and the status message is displayed next to their name.

 Status message / description in the direct messages

-In the comment section of the individual modules (e.g. in the pages module), the status message is displayed directly next to the name of the comment author and the status description is displayed by mouseover on it.
+In the comment section of individual modules (e. g., the Pages module), the status message appears directly next to the name of the comment author, and the status description is displayed by mouseover.

 Display in the comment section of the pages module